GETTING RID OF THE TROUBLESOME MOTHS

 Clothes moths – Clothes moths are the type of moths that damage clothing and other furniture.
 They eat the proteins found in the clothes.
 They destroy clothes, sweaters, carpets, and even insulation.
 They typically choose clothes that are dirty and a bit wet.
 Their numbers are said to have tripled in the last 5 years.
 Clothes moths do not fly very far, so if you have clothes moths at home, they were most probably introduced by bringing in old carpets, rugs, or clothes.
 Clothes moths may have been living with you for years without you noticing it, then their population would suddenly boom when the time is right, such as warmer climate.

 Signs that you have been attacked by clothes moths include spotting little holes on your clothes.
 Another sign is the presence of fecal matter from the clothes moths.
-Their feces would appear as having the same color as the fabric. which usually contain the dye of the fabric it fed on.
+Their feces would appear as having the same color as the fabric. which usually contains the dye of the fabric it fed on.

 Clothes moths like to hide in places where they can be undisturbed, like in dark and damp areas.
 Remove your clothes from the cabinet every once in a while, then wipe the cabinet’s surfaces using a cloth that is soaked in soapy water in order to kill the larvae.
 Freezing your clothes can also help kill the larvae.
 Put your clothes in a plastic bag before freezing them.
 Wash or dry clean all your clothes every once in a while when it has been left unused for quite some time.
 Mothballs can also repel moths.